GeorgePetroulakis/Website/README.md

 This website uses the framework django.
-The languages used were python, javascript, and html+css, this website has not been made public yet.
+The website was developed with python, javascript, and html+css.
+This website has not been made public yet.

 I designed this website as a comprehensive social networking platform that allows users to create profiles, connect with friends, and share content seamlessly.